Karlis00/profile-rag-app/README.md

 *   **Smart Ingestion:** Automatically parses and embeds markdown documentation (`cv.md`, `SKILL.md`) into a vector store on startup.
 *   **Geofence Bypass:** Integrated VPN gateway ensures stable connectivity to global AI services from any location.
 *   **Persona-Driven:** Uses a `SKILL.md` directive layer to ensure the AI maintains a consistent professional persona and follows specific communication rules.
-*   **Optimized Performance:** Specifically tuned for the 2026 Gemini 2.5 Flash-Lite model for the best balance of quota and reasoning.
+*   **Optimized Performance:** Specifically tuned for the Gemini model for the best balance of quota and reasoning.

 ## 🛠️ Prerequisites